bhawana30/EcoSnap/README.md

 ### Prediction

 To predict the plastic resin code, the model had to be integrated with the front end app for real-time results, to do this we had to convert the model in a way that was compatible with [TensorFlow.js](https://www.tensorflow.org/js).
-We used [Web Workers](https://github.com/alyssaxuu/ecosnap/blob/main/components/Worker.js) to prevent the main thread from being block while running the prediction in the client.

 The app passes the image Tensor onto the model that then gives a probability for each of the plastic resin codes, the one with the highest probability gets shown to the user, *along with bespoke advice*!